 A knock came at his door.
 Both he and Yarda turned, and Dedelin called for the visitor to enter.
 The door opened respectfully; he should have been able to guess who it would be.

-“Vivena,” Dedelin said quietly.
+“Vivenna,” Dedelin said quietly.

 She stood in a quiet grey dress, looking so young to him still.
-Yet, she was the perfect image of an Idris woman--hair kept in a neatly tied bun, no ostentatious makeup to draw attention to the face.
+Yet, she was the perfect image of an Idris woman--hair kept in a neatly tied knot, no ostentatious makeup to draw attention to the face.
 She was not timid or soft, like some noblewoman from the eastern kingdoms.
 She was just composed.
 Composed, simple, hard, and capable.
 The Idris way.

-“You have been in here for several hours, father,” Vivena said, bowing her head respectfully to Yarda.
-“The servants speak of a colorful envelope carried in the generals fingers when he entered.
+“You have been in here for several hours, father,” Vivenna said, bowing her head respectfully to Yarda.
+“The servants speak of a colorful envelope carried in the general’s fingers when he entered.
 I believe I know what this is about.”

 Dedelin met her eyes, then nodded, waving her into the room to seat herself.
-She did so, closing the door, then taking one of the wooden chairs from the side of the room.
+She closed the door, then took one of the wooden chairs from the side of the room.
 Yarda remained standing, after the masculine fashion.

-Vivena eyed the letter sitting on the desk, but did not express emotion.
+Vivenna eyed the letter sitting on the desk, but did not express emotion.
 She was calm, her hair controlled and kept to a respectful black.
 She was twice as devout as Dedelin himself, and--unlike her sister--she never drew attention to herself with fits of emotion.

-“I assume that should prepare myself for departure, then,” Vivena said quietly, hands in her lap.
+“I assume that I should prepare myself for departure, then,” Vivenna said quietly, hands in her lap.

 Dedelin opened his mouth, but could find no objection.
 He glanced at Yarda, who just shook his head, looking down.

-“I have prepared my entire life for this, father,” Vivena said.
+“I have prepared my entire life for this, father,” Vivenna said.
 “I am ready.
-Siri will not take this well.
+Siri, however, will not take this well.
 She returned to the palace an hour ago, but quickly left again for a ride.
-I should depart the city quickly, before she gets back, if possible.
-That will avoid a potential. . .scene she might make.”
+I should depart the city before she gets back, if possible.
+That will avoid any potential. . .scene she might make.”

 “Too late,” Yarda said, grimacing and nodding toward the window.
 Just outside, people scattered in the courtyard as a figure galloped through the gates.
 She wore a deep brown cloak that bordered on being too colorful, and she--of course--had her hair down.
 Dedelin frowned deeply.
 The hair was yellow.
-Siri rarely listened to his commands that she watch her emotions.

-Even as he watched her dismount, Dedelin felt his rage and frustration growing.
+Dedelin felt his rage and frustration growing.
 Only Siri could make him lose control, and--as if in ironic counterpoint to his frustration with her--his emotions got the better of him.
 He felt his hair change.
 To those watching, a few locks of hair on his head would have bled their blackness away, turning red instead.

-It was the identifying mark of the royal family--the line that had fled to the Idris Highlands at the climax the HighWar.
-Others could hide their emotions behind a mask of control.
-The royals, however, manifest their emotions in the color, length, and curl of the hair on their heads.
-It was a gift and curse from their ancient ancestors, the First Returned.
+It was the identifying mark of the royal family--the line that had fled to the Idris Highlands at the climax of the Manywar.
+Others could hide their emotions.
+The royals, however, manifest their emotions in the color of the hair on their heads.

-Vivena watched him, pristine as always, and her poise gave him strength as he brought his hair back under control, straightening it and making it black again.
+Vivenna watched him, pristine as always, and her poise gave him strength as he brought his hair back under control, straightening it and making it black again.
 It took more willpower than any common man could understand to keep the treasonous royal locks under control.
-Even Dedelin wasn’t sure how Vivena managed it so well.
+Even Dedelin wasn’t sure how Vivenna managed it so well.

 Poor girl never even had a childhood, he thought, finally under control again.
-From birth, Vivena’s life had been pointed toward this single event.
+From birth, Vivenna’s life had been pointed toward this single event.